Heartland Library Cooperative

-3. Interlibrary loans are due in two weeks.
-Interlibrary loans are limited to 5 requests per month per patron, all libraries inclusive.
-Renewals must be arranged with the Interlibrary Loan staff prior to the due date of the material.
-Not all ILL lending libraries allow their materials to be renewed.
+- InterLibrary loans (ILLs) are books requested from Libraries outside of the Heartland Library Cooperative.
+ILLS are due in two weeks and are limited to 5 requests per month, per patron.
+Renewals must be arranged with the ILL staff prior to the due date of the mate Not all ILL lending Libraries allow their materials to be renewed.

-4. Library material may be renewed twice if there is not a waiting list for the title.
+- Library material may be renewed twice if there is not a waiting list for the tit

-6. If the member library allows, back issues of periodicals may be checked out for two weeks.
+- Current issues of periodicals do not circulate; back issues of periodicals may be checked out for two week

 Fines and charges

 Since Library materials are purchased with tax dollars, the Governing Board of the Heartland Library Cooperative feels a responsibility to ensure their availability to all patrons.
 To achieve this goal, the Board has established a system of overdue notices and fines.
 The purpose of overdue notices is to secure the return of Library property for continued use.
 The purpose of fines is to provide partial reimbursement to the Library for materials, staff time, and postage used in sending out overdue notices.